 -

-Not the same deep-lounge vibe as the sectionals
+It does not deliver the same deep-lounge feel as the sectionals

 Pros & Cons